EgoDyn-Bench: Evaluating Ego-Motion Understanding in Vision-Centric Foundation Models for Autonomous Driving: Results Discussion

 \subsection{Dynamics-Informed Reasoning}

 We evaluate the impact of providing explicit ego-motion signals as auxiliary input.
 The results in \Cref{tab:vision-trajectory} yield the following conclusions:

 \textbf{(i) Explicit Dynamics Consistently Improve Performance.} Integrating explicit dynamics improves performance across all models and metrics, confirming that the failures in \Cref{tab:vision-only} stem from a misalignment between visual observations and physical motion concepts, not from an absence of physical reasoning capacity.
 When provided with explicit kinematic data, models demonstrate the ability to reason about ego-motion that visual input alone fails to activate.
+While encoding identical physical information, trajectory-only inputs in different forms yield different balanced accuracy scores, indicating that models must process dynamic representations rather than simply forwarding subtle labels.

 \textbf{(ii) Models Bypass Visual Input for Motion Reasoning.} The trajectory-informed experiments expose an asymmetry in modality importance.
 For Qwen3-VL-8B, replacing visual frames entirely with trajectory text yields a BAcc of $59.6\%$, a significant $+20.7$pp surge over the vision-only baseline ($38.9\%$).
 Reintroducing visual frames to this text-only baseline recovers a negligible $+2.6$pp gain under the best encoding strategy.
 Furthermore, with suboptimal encodings, performance regresses \textit{entirely} below the text-only baseline.
 This reveals a functional decoupling in current architectures: \textbf{ego-motion logic is derived almost exclusively from the language modality}, while visual observations serve as redundant or even interfering signals that the reasoning core fails to integrate.